keanduque/tc_generator/README.md

 3. **Run Test**

     ```bash
-    composer test
+    composer test  // OR

+    ./vendor/bin/phpunit tests/TermsGeneratorTest.php // OR

+    ./vendor/bin/phpunit tests
     ```

 ## Other Tools & 3rd party Library

--   only use PHPUnit installed using composer init
+-   only use PHPUnit, installed using composer init

 ## Contributing